Idempotency Keys

 emergepay manages idempotency by creating a transaction session the first time a request is received on a specific endpoint with a unique idempotency key.

-This session has a TTL of 24 hours, and any requests with the same idempotency key made to the same API endpoint over the duration of that session will be checked against the original request.
-The emergepay service will validate that the request payload is identical to the original payload with the same idempotency key, and emergepay will prevent the transaction from being reprocessed.
+The session has a TTL of 24 hours.
+Requests with the same idempotency key made to the same API endpoint over the duration of that session are checked against the original request.
+The emergepay service will validate that the request payload is identical to the original payload with the same idempotency key, and emergepay will prevent the transaction from reprocessing.

 We recommend generating a version 4 UUID to ensure uniqueness when creating your idempotency keys.